ChuckBryan/JellyFinAzure/README.md

 ## 🔒 Security Features

-- **Managed Identity**: Enabled on the Container App; not used for storage mounting today
+- **Managed Identity**: Enabled on the Container App for secure Azure resource access
+- **Azure SQL Database**: Encrypted at rest and in transit with managed authentication
-- **Secrets**: Storage account key stored as a Container Apps secret and used by the backup sidecar and Azure Files mounts
+- **Secrets**: Database credentials stored as Container Apps secrets
-- **RBAC**: Role assignment present for Files SMB, though mounts currently use the account key path
+- **RBAC**: Role assignments for file share access
 - **HTTPS**: Public HTTP ingress by default; can be enhanced with custom domain + managed certificate

 ## 📊 Monitoring & Alerts